We are currently closed and hope to reopen in May. Keep an eye on our website and social media for updates.

 When we reopen, we’ll still be allowing some walk-ups on the day, so if you arrive without pre-booking, our staff will let you know if we have availability and issue your time slot.
 This may mean waiting a little as we carefully monitor numbers inside the building.
 To avoid queuing or waiting, we recommend you book online ahead of your visit.

 No – our Cafe Bar will be open daily and you don’t need to pre-book for coffee, brunch or lunch.
 You can takeaway or sit-in.
-If sitting in, tables are more limited than previously so you might want to book a table by emailing firstname.lastname@example.org ahead of your visit.
+If sitting in, tables are more limited than previously so you might want to book a table by using our new online booking system or emailing email@example.com ahead of your visit.
 Please be aware that current government guidance states that no more than six people from a maximum of two households can sit together to eat.
 There should be no eating in galleries or other public spaces, other than at allocated cafe bar tables on the ground and first floors.

 We’re monitoring the number of visitors in the building at any one time and minimising queues wherever possible so we really appreciate your patience as you use our new counter system whilst ordering.